juanfung/buyouts/docs/tasks.md

         assessor data and get the "improved value" (this is the value of the structure, in contrast to the value of the land)
       - I should be able to do this fairly quickly (unless you have time!)
+      - Varsha completed: `NotBoughtProperties_MatchedToAssessors.csv`
+3. TODO: combine 1 and 2
+      - reshape 1 wide to long
+      - reshape 2 wide to long and join (property values) to 1 by (year, PIN)
+      - row bind? to `post_buyout.csv` (itself a row bind of list in `postBuyoutData.rds`), which tracks owners of acquired properties
+      - combine with `ParcelAcquiredMatched_6-11.csv`, the list of acquired properties matched to PIN.
+      - TODO: add assessor data from `post_buyout.csv`
+      - TODO: check list of owners of acquired properties NOT IN `post_buyout.csv`
-3. Parcel flood levels
+4. Parcel flood levels
       - Damage information (maybe?)
-      - This is in the original GIS data (`parcels.shp`) in the column `FLOODRECOR`, but I'm not clear on what the units are.
-I'll reach out to Cedar Rapids GIS
+      - ~~This is in the original GIS data (`parcels.shp`) in the column `FLOODRECOR`, but I'm not clear on what the units are.
+I'll reach out to Cedar Rapids GIS~~
+             - This is a record ID
+      - ~~Flood stage map?~~
+             - Useless: only shows peak flood stage 31.12 ft
-4. Getting property characteristics
+5. Getting property characteristics
       - The assessor data we have includes assessed property values (important), but not information on the actual property such as square footage, number of bedrooms, etc. (also important)
       - Scraping: I've scraped their website before...not fun
       - Alternative is to simply ask for the data.
 They've already provided part of the assessor data, why wouldn't they share the rest of it...?

+## Models ##

+Research questions

+1. Conditional on eligibility, what drives decision to accept buyout or not?
+2. Conditional on accepting, where do owners go?
+3. Conditional on not accepting, how long do owners stay?
+4. Conditional on accepting/not accepting buyout, what is value of owner's property in 2016 (relative to pre-flood)?

+Models

+1. Discrete choice!
+Flooding/eligibility is random assignment; agent chooses [Y, N], based on expected future value of home, moving costs, ...?
+2. Location decision?
+Stay in Cedar Rapids or not?
+Distance?
+3. Stopping problem?
+4. Hedonic

 ## Analysis ##